 Until such time that we can generate significant revenue from product sales, if ever, we expect to finance our operations primarily through a combination of revenue, equity or debt financings and other sources, including our collaborations with Biogen and Shionogi and potential future collaborations.
 We may not be successful in our commercialization of ZULRESSO, zuranolone, if approved, or any other product, and may not generate meaningful revenue or revenue at the levels or on the timing necessary to support our investment and goals.
 We may never successfully complete development of any of our current or future product candidates, successfully file for or obtain necessary regulatory approval for such product candidates, or achieve commercial viability for any resulting approved product.
-We may not obtain or maintain adequate patent protection or other exclusivity for our products or product candidates.
-Adequate additional financing may not be available to us on acceptable terms, or at all.
+We may not be available to us on acceptable terms, or at all.
 Our inability to raise capital if and when needed would have a negative impact on our financial condition and on our ability to pursue our business strategy.
 Arrangements with our existing collaborators have required us to relinquish rights to certain of our technologies or product candidates, and any future collaborations may require us to relinquish additional rights.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-We expect that our existing cash, cash equivalents and marketable securities as of March 31, 2022, in addition to anticipated funding from our ongoing collaborations, will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plans, for at least the next 24 months from the filing date of this Quarterly Report.
+We expect that our existing cash, cash equivalents and marketable securities as of June 30, 2022, in addition to anticipated funding from our ongoing collaborations, will enable us to fund our operating expenses and capital expenditure requirements, based on our current operating plans, for at least the next 24 months from the filing date of this Quarterly Report.
 See "-Liquidity and Capital Resources".